lucianopereira86/Python-Examples/README.md

 ![code27](/docs/code27.JPG)

-Create a file named 'requirements.txt' at the project root folder and type 'colorama' inside of it.
+Create a file named 'requirements.txt' at the project root folder and type _colorama_ inside of it.

 ![code28](/docs/code28.JPG)

-Install the colorama package inside the venv with the following command:
+Install the _colorama_ package inside the venv with the following command:

 ```bash
 pip install -r requirements.txt